 - We know that mental health and wellbeing are one of your biggest worries.
 We know this is one of the most important and urgent things that we have to improve.

 Staying healthy in care

-When you come into care you'll have a health assessment with a doctor, then your social worker will write a health plan for you.
-This will include your medical information such as any illnesses or disabilities you have, any medications, as well as any dental treatments or eye tests you need.
-It will also record anything that's upsetting you.
+When you come into care you'll have a health assessment with a doctor.
+Your social worker will then write a health plan for you.
+This will include your medical information, such as any illnesses or disabilities you have, and any medications.
+It will also include any dental treatments or eye tests you need, as well as record anything that's upsetting you.

-We'll review your health plan regularly as part of your overall care plan and discuss any changes with you at your review meeting.
-For children under five a nurse will visit you to update it every six months; for those over five years old it's every twelve months.
+We'll review your health plan regularly as part of your overall care plan.
+We'll discuss any changes with you at your review meeting.
+For children under five a nurse will visit you to update it every six months.
+For those over five years old it's every twelve months.

 Find out what to expect at a health assessment in the video below.

 Children in care and care leavers living in Barnsley can get money off a range of sport and leisure activities.

 Discounts are available on activities in Barnsley, Rotherham, Sheffield, Doncaster and Wakefield.

 Care leavers' personal health record

 When you leave care you'll receive a personal health record.
 This contains information about your health from childhood.
 It includes if and when you've had immunisations and your current health needs.
 It also contains health information that you might need as you move to independence.